Introductory Sales Letters

 Keep the sentences short.

-Introductory letters must be able to be read and understood in under 30 seconds - less than 20 seconds even better - so your letter will never require more than one side of paper.
+Introductory letters must be able to be read and understood in under 30 seconds - less than 20 seconds is even better - so your letter will never require more than one side of paper.
 The less words the better.
 Generally three short paragraphs of 'body-copy' suffice.
 It's doubtful you'd achieve what you need to in just two; four or five are okay if they're very brief; any more is much too much.
 Use bullet points if you have a number of short points to make.

 Whilst you can vary and experiment, a good basic structure (obviously following correct name, address and date details) is: